New England Patriots center David Andrews has long been a part of the franchise’s heart and soul.

 2022: $4.275 million (previous cap charge: $6.375 million)

 2023: $7.175 million (previous cap charge: $5.875 million)

 2024: $7.425 million (previous cap charge: $5.875 million)

 The six-year veteran lineman has been a warrior on the Patriots’ offensive line since signing with the team in 2015 as an undrafted free agent.
 During that time, he started 86 regular season games (96, including the postseason) for New England, providing stout protection for New England’s quarterbacks.
 Andrews has won two Super Bowls with the franchise and is a five-time team captain.
 In fact, Andrews continued to serve in that capacity while he was sidelined in 2019, after being diagnosed with blood clots in his lungs.

 While his injury history wasn’t quite as dramatic in 2021, Andrews was apparently dealing with a shoulder injury which required swift attention upon the completion of the season.
-The Pats’ center revealed Wednesday via his Instagram (joined by his son, James Ford Andrews) that he underwent offseason shoulder surgery to repair a torn labrum.
+In fact, the Pats’ center underwent offseason surgery to repair a torn labrum.

-However, Andrews’ most indelible mark on the only franchise for which he has played so far, is made by the leadership and perseverance he embodies each and every day.
+However, Andrews’ most indelible mark on the Patriots is made by the leadership and perseverance he embodies each and every day.
 Whether it be on the field, or in the locker room, Andrews leads by example and plays his role as assigned to the best of his ability.

 As a result, it is no surprise to see Andrews stepping up to accommodate the only pro franchise for which he has played.
 Last offseason, he returned to Foxboro by signing a four-year, $19 million contract, on which he has three years remaining.